-How many tornadoes overall have occured in the St. Louis area?
+How many tornadoes overall have occurred in the St. Louis area?

 Finally, we'll add the rest of the tornado tracks on record (F0-F2) since 1800 to the map:

-- If we count all of the tornadoes that have ever been recorded in the St. Louis region back to 1800, the number is 316.
+- If we count all of the tornadoes that have ever been recorded in the St. Louis region from 2021 back to 1800, the number is 325.

-- 48 of these tornadoes were in St. Louis County.
+- 49 of these tornadoes occurred inside of, or passed through, St. Louis County.